Thorium/Linq.Expression.Optimizer/README.md

 Lightweight optimizer of System.Linq.Expression expressions.
 Just basic boolean algebra and reductions, constant and tuple/anonymous type eliminations.
-For side-effect free Expressions.
+For side-effect-free Expressions.
 No compilation-subjective optimizations.
-This is meant to be used with expressions that are not compiled but transferred to other domain.
+This is meant to be used with expressions that are not compiled but transferred to other domains.

 Supported frameworks: Net 3.5, Net 4.5-... (and Mono), .NET Standard 1.6 (so also .NET Core)